sunlightpolicy/opendatapoliciesstatic/_documents/cook-county-il-2011-05-04.md

 ESTABLISHMENT OF THE COOK COUNTY OPEN GOVERNMENT PLAN

-WHEREAS, Cook County is committed to creating an unprecedented level of openness in County government; and
+<span class="g-goals-and-values">WHEREAS, Cook County is committed to creating an unprecedented level of openness in County government; and</span>

-WHEREAS, it is the desire and intention of the Cook County Board of Commissioners to have County officials work together with the public to ensure open and effective government; and
+<span class="g-goals-and-values">WHEREAS, it is the desire and intention of the Cook County Board of Commissioners to have County officials work together with the public to ensure open and effective government; and</span>

-WHEREAS, through the establishment of an Open Government Plan, Cook County will institute a system of transparency, public participation, collaboration and accountability; and
+<span class="g-goals-and-values">WHEREAS, through the establishment of an Open Government Plan, Cook County will institute a system of transparency, public participation, collaboration and accountability; and</span>

-WHEREAS, such public participation and involvement will engage more minds, which in turn shall generate dynamic feedback and innovative ideas; and
+<span class="g-goals-and-values">WHEREAS, such public participation and involvement will engage more minds, which in turn shall generate dynamic feedback and innovative ideas; and</span>

-WHEREAS, the online provision of public data in an accessible format would be instrumental in helping to encourage cooperation and technological advancement; and
+<span class="g-goals-and-values">WHEREAS, the online provision of public data in an accessible format would be instrumental in helping to encourage cooperation and technological advancement; and</span>

-WHEREAS, it is in the best interest of Cook County to pursue efficiency through the Open Government Plan so as to create economic opportunities, increase transparency, use new technologies to the County’s advantage, and eliminate wasteful redundancy; and
+<span class="g-goals-and-values">WHEREAS, it is in the best interest of Cook County to pursue efficiency through the Open Government Plan so as to create economic opportunities, increase transparency, use new technologies to the County’s advantage, and eliminate wasteful redundancy; and</span>

-WHEREAS, within 90 days, the County shall issue, through separate guidance or as part of, or in collaboration with, any planned comprehensive management guidance, a framework for how the County can use challenges, prizes, and other incentive-backed strategies to find innovative or cost-effective solutions to utilizing or improving open government; and
+<span class="g-binding-regulations">WHEREAS, within 90 days, the County shall issue, through separate guidance or as part of, or in collaboration with, any planned comprehensive management guidance, a framework for how the County can use challenges, prizes, and other incentive-backed strategies to find innovative or cost-effective solutions to utilizing or improving open government; and</span>

 WHEREAS, these objectives all work towards the overarching goal of ensuring that taxpayer dollars are spent efficiently and Cook County government fosters public trust.